The Best Restaurant In Every London Neighbourhood

 Notting Hill | The Ledbury

 The Ledbury has won two Michelin stars, regularly appears in the World’s 50 Best Restaurants list (currently: No.27), and routinely gets called one of the best restaurants in London by, well, everyone.
 And it is.
-The interior has cooly contrasting black curtains and white tablecloths that give off a supremely classy fine-dining vibe, and the food includes regularly rotating dishes like white beetroot baked in clay with smoked mackerel, and Yorkshire grouse with lemon thyme & brioche.
+The interior has smooth parquet flooring, white tablecloths and a neutral palette that would scream ‘classy fine dining’ if that wasn’t so uncouth; and the food includes regularly rotating dishes like white beetroot baked in clay with smoked mackerel, and Yorkshire grouse with lemon thyme & brioche.
 It won’t disappoint.
 If you can get a table, that is.

 Details: 27 Ledbury Rd, Notting Hill, W11 2AQ